octachrome/treason/db/DATABASE.md

     {
-      "type": "ACTION",     // an event of this type occurs directly after the start of each turn "action": "steal",    // can be "foreign-aid", "steal", "assassinate", "exchange", "interrogate", "coup", or "income" "target": 4           // the player who is targeted (not all actions have a target) }
+      "type": "ACTION",     // an event of this type occurs directly after the start of each turn "action": "extorquir",    // can be "ajuda-externa", "extorquir", "assassinar", "trocar", "interrogar", "golpe", or "renda"
+      "target": 4           // the player who is targeted (not all actions have a target) }

     {
-      "type": "BLOCK",              // an event of this type occurs when a player attempts to block an action "blockingPlayer": 2,          // the player who is doing the blocking "blockingRole": "contessa"    // the role they claimed to block with; one of "contessa" (blocks assassination), "duke" (blocks foreign aid), "captain", "ambassador" or "inquisitor" (these three all block stealing)
+      "type": "BLOCK",              // an event of this type occurs when a player attempts to block an action "blockingPlayer": 2,          // the player who is doing the blocking "blockingRole": "condessa"    // the role they claimed to block with; one of "condessa" (blocks assassinoation), "duque" (blocks ajuda externa), "capitão", "embaixador" or "inquisidor" (these three all block extorquiring)
     }

     {